-Ready for the most delicious herbal coffee?
-This rosemary herb latte is the tastiest rosemary drink you’ll ever sip.
-Make this rosemary latte today!
+Ready for the most delicious rosemary latte?
+Well, here’s the tastiest coffee rosemary drink you’ll ever sip!

 Its associated benefits range from ones for mood to ones for overall health.
 Because rosemary boasts antioxidants–those health-helping compounds–rosemary is thought to boast anti-inflammatory benefits, according to a study in Nutrition Today.

 The power herb could even help lessen complications from obesity and diabetes.
 Talk about a wonder ingredient!